 2. Purposes for which Personal Information is Collected

 BLG collects, uses and discloses personal information for the purposes identified at the time of collection, or as otherwise permitted or required by applicable law, including for the following purposes:

 - to provide legal and other related services;

 - to comply with our professional obligations, including the rules regarding client identification and verification;

 - to establish and manage client relationships, including considering whether to establish such a relationship;

-- administrative, management and business purposes, such as to issue invoices, administer accounts, collect and process payments, evaluate credit standing, fulfill contractual obligations, and audit our business operations;
+- administrative, management and business purposes, such as to issue invoices, administer accounts, collect and process payments, evaluate credit standing, fulfill contractual obligations, and to audit and protect our business operations;

-- for any other purpose for which we have your consent.
+- for any other purpose for which you have given your consent.